srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_zmq/source/index.rst

 eNB/ gNB Trace
 --------------

-The eNB/ gNB trace can also be enable by entering ``t`` in the console.
+The eNB/ gNB trace can also be enabled by entering ``t`` on the console.
 The metrics are reported every second.

 .. note::
 	This can also be changed in the eNB config file, under the ``[expert]`` heading, by changing the value of ``metrics_period_secs``.